 Contact the legal deposit team if you are submitting a new serial publication.
 To set up a new title, tell us your preferred public access level and make arrangements for the transfer of any available back issues.

 Step 3 - What happens after you deposit

-You will automatically receive an email confirming that the files were uploaded successfully (only for files submitted by uploading)
+- You will receive an email confirming that the files were uploaded successfully (only for files submitted by uploading).

-- create a bibliographic record describing each publication
+- LAC will create a bibliographic record describing each publication.